Summer 2020 – April 2021

 In this turbulent moment when we find ourselves reevaluating American identity and values, the MONUMENTS NOW exhibition at Socrates Sculpture Park seeks to address the role of monuments in society and commemorate underrepresented narratives such as diasporic, Indigenous, and queer histories.

-In response to MONUMENTS NOW, the Park’s Broadway Billboard will also feature a monuments-related artwork by artist Nona Faustine.
-Furthermore, in acknowledgment of how monuments are shaped by society as well as by artists, the public is invited to share their reactions on-site and online over the course of the exhibition.
+As part of MONUMENTS NOW, the Park’s Broadway Billboard will feature a related work by artist Nona Faustine.
+Furthermore, in acknowledgment of how monuments are shaped by society as well as by artists, the public is invited to share their thoughts on the exhibition and other current topics through the “Let’s Talk” education initiative.

 The exhibition will be documented in an artist-focused publication made possible by the Henry Luce Foundation.

 Explore special digital features relating to the MONUMENTS NOW exhibition from anywhere, anytime via the Park’s digital guide on the free Bloomberg Connects app for smartphones and tablets.

 MONUMENTS NOW is organized by Socrates Sculpture Park and curated by Jess Wilcox, Socrates Curator & Director of Exhibitions.